jasonkianhonting/jasonkianhonting/README.md

 - 🔭 I’m currently working on **Discord Bot (Python)**

-- :eyes: Currently looking for entry-level jobs to take my career to greater heights
+- :eyes: Looking for entry-level jobs to take my career to greater heights

 - :headphones: Currently listening to Harry's House:house_with_garden: